gennadiy-gaysha/portfolio_project_4/README.md

   in our `settings.py` file are responsible for that:
   <br>`STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'`
   <br>`DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'`
-- Commit these changes and push them to GitHub.
 - Go to 'Deploy' tab in your Heroku app and deploy the project to Heroku.
   <br>[Back to top ⇧](#table-of-contents)